Yogachara: Account of intersubjectivity

+Are my store consciousness and your store consciousness one or two?
+To say they are two is wrong, and to say that they are one is also wrong.
+You and I are not one, and we are also not two. [...]
+My store consciousness is made of yours, just as your store consciousness is made of mine.
+We cannot say whether they are the same or different, whether there is one store consciousness or many.")
+This self-other interdependence also has soteriological implications, as it enables ordinary beings to learn from sages who in turn assist those who may purify their own minds by taking up the path to liberation.

+In his analysis of Yogācāra philosophy, Thomas Wood critiques the Yogācāra doctrine of the collective hallucination of the shared world, claiming that it is inconsistent with Yogācāra's rejection of a single infinite mind.
+Regarding the Yogācāra presentation of telepathic connections between many finite minds, Wood states, "the Vijñānavādin has to invoke so much telepathy in order to explain the features of normal perception that he ends up, in effect, with a doctrine that is indistinguishable from monistic idealism."
+In China, the Huayan Buddhist school rejected the Yogācāra doctrine of many connected yet separate sensory worlds.
+During Ming dynasty debates between Huayan and Yogācāra, the Huayan exegete Kongyin Zhencheng (1547–1617) appealed to the Huayan notion of an all-encompassing holistic dharmadhātu to argue for a single sensory world which is shared by all beings.
+(Note: Compare with the notion of ekadhātu (the single realm) in the Anūnatvāpurnatvanirdeśa.)

-The three natures
+The Three Natures

 Yogācāra works often define three basic modes or "natures" (svabhāva) of experience.
 Jonathan Gold explains that "the three natures are all one reality viewed from three distinct angles.
 They are the appearance, the process, and the emptiness of that same apparent entity."
 According to Paul Williams, "all things which can be known can be subsumed under these Three Natures."
 Since this schema is Yogācāra's systematic explanation of the Buddhist doctrine of emptiness (śūnyatā), each of the three natures are also explained as having a lack of own-nature (niḥsvabhāvatā).
 The Trisvabhāva-nirdeśa (Exposition of the Three Natures) gives a brief definition of these three natures: What appears is the dependent.
 How it appears is the fabricated.
 Because of being dependent on conditions.
 Because of being only fabrication.
 The eternal non-existence of the appearance as it is appears: That is known to be the perfected nature, because of being always the same.
 What appears there?
 The unreal fabrication.
 How does it appear?
 As a dual self.
 What is its nonexistence?
 That by which the nondual reality is there.
 In detail, three natures (trisvabhāva) are: